abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 /src/zsomething/zhello
 ```

-The folder logic FULL forces the installation of a repository into packages with exactly the same name.
+The folder logic FULL forces the installation of a repository into packages with the same name.
 Note that this can be problematic for contributors who use a system where specific prefixes for the package names are to be used.

 #### Mixed

 The folder logic MIXED combines PREFIX and FULL.
-The root package name will be used as prefix for all sub-packages but the package names are not concatenated recursively.
+The root package name will be used as a prefix for all sub-packages but the package names are not concatenated recursively.
 This will allow to use significantly logic package names.

 Example package hierarchy: